Pool Chemicals Explained: A Coffs Harbour Owner's Guide

 - Equipment such as pumps and filters

-Professional water testing ensures that chemical levels remain within recommended ranges.
-Over-treating water can be just as problematic as under-treating it, so precision is important.
+Professional water testing keeps chemical levels inside the recommended ranges.
+Over-treating water can cause just as many problems as under-treating it, so precision matters more than guesswork.

 Chlorine: Your Primary Sanitiser

 Chlorine is the foundation of most pool systems.
-Its primary role is to kill bacteria and neutralise contaminants introduced by swimmers and the environment.
+Its job is to kill bacteria and neutralise the contaminants swimmers and the environment introduce every day.

-When chlorine is added to water, it forms hypochlorous acid, which destroys microorganisms and keeps water safe for swimming.
-Without adequate chlorine, water can quickly become unsafe.
+When chlorine is added to water, it forms hypochlorous acid, which destroys microorganisms and keeps the water safe to swim in.
+Without adequate chlorine, water can become unsafe surprisingly quickly.

 Common chlorine types include: